cathxrsis/cathxrsis.github.io/posts/2020-09-06-Type-Classes.md

 ## What is an Algebra?

 To start with lets talk about how mathematicians,physicists and computer scientists model the world: through algebra.
-The concept of algebraic structures is usually new to engineers who aren't usually taught abstract maths at university level even when it becomes extremely useful.
-This fact is probably why academic computer scientists can be found geeking out over new developments in category theory whilst even the most academic mechanical engineers wouldn't be able to tell you what a division ring is despite having used them since primary school.
+The concept of algebraic structures is usually new to engineers who aren't normally taught abstract maths at university level.

 An algebraic structure is a set of objects, a set of operations that you can use with them and a set of laws that they must conform to.
-Let's have a look at the example of a *Monoid* t show you what I mean.
+Let's have a look at the example of a *Monoid* to show you what I mean.
 A *Monoid* is any set where two members of the set can be combined with a "multiplication" operation to create another member of the set.
 There must also be an *Id* element that when combined with other elements, returns the other element unscathed.
 Let's use the programming language "Idris" to illustrate this:

      interface Monoid m where   -- m is any type that we're defining a monoid for mId : m                  -- mId is the identity